yrmvgh/yiufcrawl/README.md

 course you are welcome to submit changes to this fork or even make another fork if you don't like the direction I'm taking this one.
 This fork is in sync with the original DCSS repo as of Feb 2016.
 I intend to keep merging in non-conflicting changes from the main DCSS project.

+Check out the github wiki for this project if you want to see what my future plans are: https://github.com/jeremygurr/dcssca/wiki/Future-Plans

 ## Major modifications from the original DCSS

 * Summoning